-- Appendix A, "Trusted and Untrusted Tables," explains the format and precedence of the trusted and untrusted network tables that the Gauntlet firewall uses. - Appendix B, "Netperm Table," explains the format and precedence of the netperm-table, which contains configuration information for the Gauntlet firewall, and the concepts behind policies. - Appendix C, "Virtual Network Perimeters," explains how you can use your Gauntlet Internet Firewall to exchange encrypted traffic with other Gauntlet Firewalls.
+- Appendix A, "Gauntlet System Files," explains the format and precedence of the trusted and untrusted network tables that the Gauntlet firewall uses. - Appendix B, "Netperm Table," explains the format and precedence of the netperm-table, which contains configuration information for the Gauntlet firewall, and the concepts behind policies. - Appendix C, "Virtual Private Networks," explains how you can use your Gauntlet Internet Firewall to exchange encrypted traffic with other Gauntlet Firewalls. - Appendix D, "Sendmail and DNS Configuration Supplement," provides additional information to help you understand sendmail and DNS configuration on the firewall.